suziexi/frameblends.github.io/README.md

 - Begin working on .seg files process, met some problem about encoding them
 - Work on detecting the caeses when multiple frames were evoked by the same target(FrameNet 1.7 .xml data)
 - Research about ML model

+#### Tuesday
+- Finish the function of detecting the same clause which marked for multiple frames as target, based on the orgianl Python code
+- Attend International FrameNet Workshop
+- Write a report for tomorrow's mentor meeting

+#### Wednesday
+- Mentor meeting